porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 **A:** Implementing a third party script can be done in many ways regarding the setup of your application.
 So there isn't a solely true way to integrate it in a specific framework.
 Just one rule of thumb: **It should be initialized as last as possible.**

 <script lang="ts">
-  import { Component, Vue } from 'vue-property-decorator';
+  import Vue from 'vue';
+import Component from 'vue-class-component';
   import { CDN_BASE_URL, JS_MANIFEST } from '@porsche-design-system/browser-notification-banner';

   @Component